Conversation Insights

 Broader adoption across departments and strong stakeholder feedback reinforced the product’s value as an indispensable daily tool for clients.

-Success led to requests for new feature support requests (under NDA) and secured a renewed client contract which validated the product’s long-term business impact and and an estimated 4-5% growth in revenue.
+Success led to requests for new feature support requests (under NDA) and secured a renewed client contract which validated the product’s long-term business impact.

 Thanks for Reading!